mcraiha/avaloniaui.net/wwwroot/docs/tutorial/creating-a-view.md

 ![Designer view](images/creating-a-view-todolistview.png)

-# What Does it all Mean?
+# What does it all mean?

 Lets take a look at the code we just entered line-by-line.